 Lumiform enables you to conduct digital inspections via app easier than ever before.

 Get a kickstart with one of our +12000 ready-made and free checklists

 What is Kaizen?
 The meaning of Kaizen is based on a set of principles that are designed to bring change.
 The term is composed of "Kai" (=improvement) and "Zen" (=for the better).
 The Kaizen-philosophy advocates small changes that build on each other, which in the long run should produce holistic improvement.
 It is a continuous process instead of one-time corrective actions.

 In business, management and employees use the Kaizen approach as a tool to implement continuous improvement efforts in the workplace.
 In the manufacturing industry, they are popular methods to eliminate downtime in the form of defects, overproduction, waiting, unused talent, transportation, inventory, movement, and extra processing.
 This is also referred to as the 8 wastes in production.
 The tools are also used to optimise business processes for global competitiveness and are related to the 5S approach to an effective work environment .

-Kaizen originally comes from Japanese manufacturing technology.
+Kaizen originally comes from Japanese manufacturing technology, just like Lean Manufacturing or Kanban did.
 After the Second World War, Kaizen was first implemented as a process at Toyota.
 Then, in the 1980s, Masaaki Imai introduced Kaizen worldwide as a method for corporate executives.
 Today, the method is practiced in a variety of industries and is firmly anchored in corporate concepts.

 As Kaizen means "change for the better", the use of Kaizen tools leads to improved task efficiency as well as more effective communication between work areas, organizational levels, and teams.
 The use of mobile Kaizen tools helps cross-functional teams to more easily identify waste and instantly initiate action plans and updates.